 12 The raw scores from the VARK Questionnaires prove difficult for use in many statistical methods because they are not real mathematical numbers- they are relational numbers.
 For example; a student chooses the Visual options for eight of their questions and Read/write options for the other eight questions.
 That is a total of 16 and scores of V=8, A=0, R=8, K=0.
 Another student chooses V and R options for each of eight questions and A for four questions and K for each of the remaining four questions.
 That is a total of 24 with scores of V=8, A=4, R=8 and K=4.
 The V=8 for the first student and the V=8 for the second student are not statistically comparable.
 Nor are the Read/write scores of 8 and 8.

 13 VARK scores for individuals need to be interpreted by a person who is skilled and experienced in using VARK.
 The interpreter and the learner still have some work to do when they find out that the learner has VARK scores of 8, 2, 4 and 9, OR 13, 11, 3 and 7.
 A researcher or teacher who has not used VARK many times before, or read widely about what it can do, and what it cannot do, is wasting time, effort and resources.

 Requirements when using VARK in research

-Once you have read and understood all of the points on this page (if in doubt about anything above, please ask for clarification), and read the copyright information page, permission to use VARK in your research can be requested on the Copyright Permission page.
+Once you have read and understood all of the points on this page and read the copyright information page, your permission to apply to use VARK in your research can be requested on the Copyright Permission page.
+If in doubt about anything above, please ask for clarification.